 Objective To consider ways to respond to sexual violence.
-Estimated time required 5+ minutes.
-Materials required None.

 Sexual violence in the context of the nightlife environment incorporates a wide range of aggressive and non-consensual acts.
 The varying nature of sexual violence in nightlife means that responses will differ, and will be dependent on each unique situation and the needs of the person who has experienced the harm.